PacketFire/packetfire_site/content/post/intro-to-bgp.md

 ```

 #### Announcing Routes with BIRD:
 We now have all the building blocks we need to begin announcing routes between peer1 and peer2.
-Before we do thata, let's recap what we have done.
+Before we do that, let's recap what we have done.
 To begin, we've configured the BIRD daemon to communicate between its internal routing tables and the kernel routing tables with our kernel protocol.
 We've configured the BIRD daemon to learn routes from the loopback interface with the direct protocol.
 We've also configured peer1 to import routes from the other peers and export those routes.
 Finally we configured peer2 to only export ```192.168.5.5/32``` to peer1 with our export_subnets filter.
 However, at this point we have no routes currently announced from peer2 to peer1.

 ```bash
 root@peer1:~# ip route